nickbadlose/muzz/README.md

 It also allows us to present the zap logging package as a global logger, which for logging I prefer global loggers, as it means we can log in any deeply nested places with ease and without parameter drilling a logger.
 Or without attaching multiple methods to the struct like so.

+It also utilises the functional options pattern, which allows us to add configurations without breaking changes.

 With composite logger:
 ```go